Early Years Service

 - work in your home, choosing the hours you work and the services you provide

 The Early Years Service run childminder pre-registration briefing sessions that you will need to attend to learn more about becoming a childminder.
-Information on briefing sessions being held in Plymouth can be found on the training pages.

 Before you can start working as a childminder you will need to register with Ofsted.
 Ofsted is responsible for the regulation of childcare provisions in England.
 You will need to register with Ofsted, on the Early Years Register, Childcare Register or both.

 Further information on the Ofsted Early Years Register,and Compulsory and Voluntary parts of the Childcare Register can be found on the Ofsted registers page.

 The Early Years Service will be able to offer advice and support with:

 - the Ofsted registers and application process

 - ensuring that you will meet the necessary requirements and regulations